PertTaVa/nerintales/README.md

 # 🧩 NERINTALES

-**NERINTALES** — a prototype system for Named Entity Recognition (NER) and intertextuality analysis in fairy tales in Russian, Finnish, and Swedish.
+**NERINTALES** — a prototype system for Named Entity Recognition (NER) and intertextuality analysis in Finnish, Swedish and Russian languages
 ---

 ## About the Project
 This project allows you to:
-- Upload a fairy tale text in three languages: Russian, Finnish, Swedish
+- Upload a text
 - Extract named entities using **spaCy** and **Stanza**
 - Analyze intertextuality by comparing entities
 - View results through a **Flask web interface**